frc1718/tbatwitterupdates/README.md

 consumerApiKey=API_KEY
 consumerApiKeySecret=API_KEY_SECRET
 ```
-`team` - The team whose events you want to listen for (be sure to prefix with "frc")
+`team` - The team whose events you want to listen for (be sure to include the "frc" prefix)
 `port` - The port that the TBA Webhook listens on (more info in the webhook setup section)
 `accessToken` - Your Twitter access token (more info in the Twitter setup section)
 `accessTokenSecret` - Your Twitter access token secret  (more info in the Twitter setup section)
 `consumerApiKey` - Your Twitter consumer API key (more info in the Twitter setup section)
 `consumerApiKeySecret` - Your Twitter consumer API key secret (more info in the Twitter setup section)
 ### Twitter Setup
-In order to be able to send tweets programmatically through Twitter, you must setup a [Twitter Developer Account](https://developer.twitter.com/en/apply-for-access.html).
+In order to be able to send tweets programmatically, you must setup a [Twitter Developer Account](https://developer.twitter.com/en/apply-for-access.html).
-Be sure to setup an [app](https://developer.twitter.com/en/apps) and the Account Activity API dev [environment](https://developer.twitter.com/en/account/environments).
+Once you've done that, setup an [app](https://developer.twitter.com/en/apps) and the Account Activity API [dev environment](https://developer.twitter.com/en/account/environments).

-To get the various keys and tokens, go to the [apps](https://developer.twitter.com/en/apps) menu, "Details" -> "Keys and Tokens"
+To get the various keys and tokens, go to the [apps](https://developer.twitter.com/en/apps) menu, "Details" -> "Keys and Tokens".
 ### TBA Setup
 You need to create a webhook in order for TBA Twitter Updates to receive real-time match information, you can set one up from your [TBA Account](https://www.thebluealliance.com/account).
 You must also add a team in [myTBA](https://www.thebluealliance.com/account/mytba#my-teams).